milanglacier/yarepl.nvim/README.md

 If the first argument of this command is `$NAME`, the function will attempt to send to a REPL with the specified `NAME`.
 If no count is supplied, it first checks whether the current buffer is attached to a REPL with that name and uses it.
 If the buffer isn't attached to a matching REPL, it will use REPL 1 to find the closest match.
 If you add a count `i`, it will send to the closest REPL with that name relative to `i`.

 Here are examples of how to use this command:

-1. `REPLExec %run a_file.py` will send the command `%run a_file.py` to the REPL 1.
+1. `Yarepl exec %run a_file.py` will send the command `%run a_file.py` to the REPL 1.

-2. `3REPLExec print("hello world")` will send the command `print("hello world")` to the REPL 3.
+2. `3Yarepl exec print("hello world")` will send the command `print("hello

-3. `REPLExec $ipython %whos` will send the command `%whos` to the closest ipython REPL relative to id 1.
+world")` to the REPL 3.

-4. `REPLExec $ipython %whos` will send the command `%whos` to the closest ipython REPL relative to id 3.
+3. `Yarepl exec $ipython %whos` will send the command `%whos` to the closest ipython REPL relative to id 1.

-5. `REPLExec print("hello world")^Mprint("hello world again")` will send the
+4. `Yarepl exec $ipython %whos` will send the command `%whos` to the closest ipython REPL relative to id 3.

-   following two lines to the REPL current buffer is attached to or REPL 1.
+5. `Yarepl exec print("hello world")^Mprint("hello world again")` will send the following two lines to the REPL current buffer is attached to or REPL 1.

 ```python